Etiquetas:

 Completa los huecos, después pulsa el botón Score para chequear tus respuestas

-They call me The Rose but my name was Elisa Day
+call me The Wild Rose but my name was Elisa Day

-Why they call me it I do not know for my name was Elisa Day
+Why me it I do not know for my name was Day

-For her lips were the of the roses grew down the river, all bloody and wild
+For her lips were the colour of the roses that grew down the river, all bloody and wild

-When he came on my door and the room
+When he came on my and entered the room

-He would be my first man, and a careful hand, he up the tears went down my face
+He would be my man, and with a careful hand, he wiped up the tears that went down my face

 On the second day I brought her a flower

-On the second day he with a single rose
+On the second day he smiled with a rose

-They me The Wild Rose but my name was Elisa Day
+They me The Rose but my was Elisa Day

 On the third day he took me to the river